Pytxhr/RGB-Changer/README.md

 * This RGB changer can be used for anything you want to fade into different colors.
 * Use the red, green, and blue variables after calling this method.
 * The more you call it, the faster the color will change.
-* You can change the 2 starting color to any combination you would like as long as those 2 variables are set to 255 initially.
+* You can change the 2 starting color to any combination you would like as long as those 2 variables are set to 255 initially and the cooresponding boolean variables are set to true.
 * Will be adding a max rgb value so you can have certain colors not be obtainable.